Nosto/wiki-docs/apis/graphql-an-introduction/graphql-for-headless.md

 * [Using the API](graphql-using-the-api.md)
 * [Testing & Debugging](graphql-testing-and-debugging.md)

 🚨Implementing Nosto over GraphQL will not allow you to leverage the entire Nosto suite.
 When Nosto is implemented over tagging and/or Javascript APIs it can modify web-pages automatically with Javascript, which means many things can work out of the box.
-For example inserting recommendations dynamically onto a webpage, rendering of templates, tracking of user behaviour.
+For example inserting recommendations dynamically onto a webpage, rendering of templates, tracking of user behavior.
 GraphQL instead is only an API which can be called from anywhere, so it cannot directly run Javascript or modify web-pages, instead those need to be implemented by the caller of the API.\
 \
 The following features are not available through GraphQL API: